AJWest22/MS3-Submission/README.md

 ### **Target Audience**
  - The site is primarily aimed and adults/young adults who are either big readers and want to find thier next book, or people who want to read more but aren't sure what to read.

+## Development Lifecycle

+This is the second version of the site.
+The original didn't have enough commits, so this is the same site, and code, copied over from the original submission.
+The following is a brief overview of the development of the site, and contains a list of bugs that were made and corrected.
+Any current bugs that haven't been solved are recorded in the bugs section of this README.
+The overview is divided into four sections: Python Development, HTML Development, and CSS Development and JQUERY Development.

+### HTML Development

+### CSS Development

+### Python Development

+### JQUERY Development

+There were some bugs during development of this site:

+- 1: Originally the a collection was created called 'Books' that was originally intended to hold the books on the database and display them on the site.
+However due to some technical difficulties, 'Books' was discarded, and 'Books2' was created.

 ## **Code Used**